alexya080808/alexya080808/README.md

   <p align="center">
  I'm a developer, future animation designer, and creative.
 Here you'll find projects I've
     developed, websites using a variety of languages like CSS, HTML, JavaScript, and more.
+I am a violinist and a systems development student.
 </p>

 <p align="center">